Philippines: Music and dance

 There are two types of Philippine folk dance, stemming from traditional indigenous influences and Spanish influence.
 Although native dances had become less popular, folk dancing began to revive during the 1920s.
 The Cariñosa, a Hispanic Filipino dance, is unofficially considered the country's national dance.
 Popular indigenous dances include the Tinikling and Singkil, which include the rhythmic clapping of bamboo poles.
 Present-day dances vary from delicate ballet to street-oriented breakdancing.

 Rondalya music, with traditional mandolin-type instruments, was popular during the Spanish era.
 Spanish-influenced musicians are primarily bandurria-based bands with 14-string guitars.
 Kundiman developed during the 1920s and 1930s.
 The American colonial period exposed many Filipinos to U.S. culture and popular music.
 Rock music was introduced to Filipinos during the 1960s and developed into Filipino rock (or Pinoy rock), a term encompassing pop rock, alternative rock, heavy metal, punk, new wave, ska, and reggae.
 Martial law in the 1970s produced Filipino folk rock bands and artists who were at the forefront of political demonstrations.
 The decade also saw the birth of the Manila sound and Original Pilipino Music (OPM).
 Filipino hip-hop, which originated in 1979, entered the mainstream in 1990.
 Karaoke is also popular.
 From 2010 to 2020, Pinoy pop (P-pop) was influenced by K-pop and J-pop.

 Locally produced theatrical drama became established during the late 1870s.
 Spanish influence around that time introduced zarzuela plays (with music) and comedias, with dance.
 The plays became popular throughout the country, and were written in a number of local languages.
 American influence introduced vaudeville and ballet.
-Realistic theatre became dominant during the 20th century, with plays focusing on contemporary political and social issues.
+Realistic theater became dominant during the 20th century, with plays focusing on contemporary political and social issues.